Karandev2007/KyraDock/README.md

 * **Built for Real-World Use**:
   KyraDock supports scheduled actions, background monitoring, interruptible flows, fallback voice AI, and real-time remote triggers.

 ---

-## How KyraDock Works

-1. **Wake Word Detection (Offline)**: Uses a local voice model to continuously listen for “Hey Kyra” without sending any data online.

-2. **Speech Recognition**: After activation, Kyra can transcribe your speech using a local engine or fallback to Google Web Speech for higher accuracy when needed.

-3. **AI Processing**: Handles basic replies locally using a TinyLLM model.
-For more advanced tasks or fallback, Kyra uses Groq’s API.

-4. **Natural Voice Output**: Kyra responds using pyttsx3 with a soft, human-like voice.
-She speaks naturally and lets you interrupt at any time by saying the wake word again.

-5. **Task Handling and Execution**: Kyra can perform a wide range of actions, such as:

-   * Launching programs or tools
-   * Fetching data or weather info
-   * Activity tracking
-   * Home control
-   * Controlling your PC or other devices
-   * Notification Center & Smart Reminders, alarms

-6. **Built-In Custom Deployment Environment**: At the core of KyraDock is a built-in Custom Deployment Environment offering user to host, control, keep track and more of its applications with local access and advance CLI & SSH support.

-7. **External Control Interface**: KyraDock will support a full-featured external dashboard and mobile app.
-This brings all local APIs and functions to your fingertips for secure, real-time control from anywhere.

----